ymirapp/docs/docs/reference/configuration.md

 :::

 ::: warning Overwhelming your database server
-If your `concurrency` values are too high or disabled, your database server could get overwhelmed when spikes hit your application.
+If your `concurrency` values are too high or disabled, your database server could get overwhelmed when spikes hit your PHP application.
 If this happens, you'll want to increase the capacity of your database server.
 :::

 ### cron